philsturgeon/awesome-earth/README.md

 - [TenTree](https://www.tentree.ca/) - Ten tree is a brand that actively promotes environmental stewardship.
 They have a wide variety of comfortable clothes and accessories and with each purchase, they pledge to plant 10 trees.
 - [Worn Wear](https://wornwear.patagonia.com/) - A set of tools to help our customers partner with Patagonia to take mutual responsibility to extend the life of the products Patagonia makes and customers purchase.
 You can buy second-hand repaired or re-crafted clothes, or trade in used Patagonia clothes for credit for new items.
 - [thredUP](https://www.thredup.com/) - Second hand clothes, up-cycled to avoid the electricity, carbon, etc waste of making new clothes, and keeping them from a landfill.
 Women and kids but nothing for men.
+## Consumer-Products
+- [A Good Company - The Plastic-Free Store](https://agood.com/) - Everyday products including notebooks, toothbrushes, phone cases, art supplies, water bottles, etc. designed with by a company with complete transparency that has extremely ambitious environmental standards including plastic-free low-carbon materials including bio-plastics, bamboo, stone paper, and recycled aluminum.

+- [Earth Hero](https://earthhero.com/) - Our brands are made with better materials, cleaner production, a lower carbon footprint, higher quality, and with less waste.
+When you shop on EarthHero, you contribute to a better future for us all.
+- [Fairphone](https://www.fairphone.com/) - A phone for everyone who cares about how their products are made.
+It improves the conditions of the people who make it and uses materials that are better for the planet.
+- [Grayl Water Filter](https://grayl.com/) - Water bottle with built in filter that works like a french press.
+Great for urban and outdoor use.
+- [Lehman's](https://www.lehmans.com/) - One-stop shop for non-electric, homesteading, survival, handmade, Amish made, plastic free, durable, quality goods.
+If you envision switching to live a simpler life, this place has all the tools you need to do so.
+- [Palm-Oil Free Products](https://orangutanfoundation.org.au/palm-oil/) - Make sure your makeup, biofuel, popcorn, candy, and other [various products](https://www.ethicalconsumer.org/palm-oil/palm-oil-free-list) are palm-oil free.
+The World Wildlife Fund estimates that 48 football fields worth of rainforest are cut down every minute!
+It’s estimated that palm oil plantations now cover around 27 million hectares.
+The forests being clear cut are often habitat for orangutans, who will be completely gone within 5-10 years at this rate.
+- [Pela Case](https://pelacase.com/) - 100% Compostable phone case for iPhone and Android made with flax.
+Also zero-waste screen protectors and sunglasses.
 ## Cooking
 - [Ecocina Rocket Stoves](http://www.stoveteam.org/) - Wood fired cook stove that uses ~40-50% less fuel than traditional fires and emits ~1/3 the CO2.
 Learn how to build one!
 Check out their research center at [Aprovecho](http://aprovecho.org/).
 - [Go Sun](https://www.gosun.co/) - An innovative portable ultra-efficient solar cooker that can be used for backpacking, boating, car camping, etc.